intercity/intercity.io/docs/index.md

 <h1 class="m-t-0">Introduction to Intercity</h1>

-Intercity is a hosting management dashboard that lets you manage (cloud) servers and deploy Ruby on Rails, Python, Node.js and PHP apps.
+Intercity is a webbased hosting management dashboard that lets you manage (cloud) servers and deploy Ruby on Rails, Python, Node.js and PHP apps.
+To some extend, you can compare it to Plesk, DirectAdmin or CPanel.

 Unlike a Platform as a Service (like [Heroku](https://heroku.com)), you install an Intercity instance on a seperate server.
 You then use that Intercity instance to configure and deploy apps on other servers in your infrastructure.
 This means that a simple setup always consists of at least two servers: one runs your Intercity instance and one or more other servers host your apps.

+Having your own Intercity instance on your own server has lots of benefits.
+We think these are the most important ones:

+* Sensitive data (API keys, credentials, backups) is stored on a server you control and that only you have access to.
+* Easily installed on-premise or your own workstation.
+(You could even install Intercity on a Raspberry Pi and take it with you!)
+* Conform to regulations or compliancy rules of your company or your client.
+* Much cheaper because you pay per server, instead of per app, worker or plugin.
+* Run multiple apps on one server, without extra costs.

 ## Next steps